Windows 10 brought new changes, and one of the biggest ones was the introduction of a new browser.

 If you want, you can also save form entries.
 Another useful option is Send Do Not Track requests that will prevent tracking cookies from being downloaded.
 There’s also an option to use Cortana in Microsoft Edge.

 When it comes to privacy and a secure browsing, we recommend a highly reliable VPN tool.
 While proxy masks your IP, a good VPN also encrypts your traffic and keeps safe all your data as you are surfing the Web.
-Get now CyberGhost (currently 50% off on all plans) with enhanced security online.
+Get now CyberGhost (77% flash sale) with enhanced security online.

 Next set of options allows you to change your search engine settings.
 By changing these options you can choose a different search engine or turn on search and site suggestions.